 Figures and Legends

 Figure 1.
+Example of dot estimation task.
+Twenty three dots are displayed in the image above.
+Participants are only given 125–500 ms to view each image before estimating the number of dots that were on the screen.

+Figure 2.
 Typical payout matrices used in this experiment.
 Each matrix consists of two rows, reflecting monetary tradeoffs that affect other in-group or out-group members.
 Matrix types (A, B, and C) are indicated on the left, with two matrices belonging to each.
 All six matrices are replicated three times, one for each decision type (Ingroup, Outgroup, and Differential).
-A Differential choice in Matrix 1, for instance, might read, “these are rewards and penalties for Member 3 of your group” (top row) and “Member 2 of the other group” (bottom row) along with 14 tradeoff terms.
+A Differential choice in Matrix 1, for instance, might read, “These are rewards and penalties for Member 3 of your group” (top row) and “Member 2 of the other group” (bottom row) along with 14 tradeoff terms.
 Thus, Term 14 (i.e., the most unfair option) would deduct 19 points from an outgroup member and give 6 points to a fellow in-group member.
 Terms 7 and 8, on the other hand, reflect the maximally fair options since they minimize the joint penalty (-1) for both players.

+Figure 3.
+Example page of matrix booklet from participant’s perspective.
+Six of the 18 matrices are displayed on each page of the matrix booklet.
+In the example above, there are two matrices of each type (A, B, and C) and two matrices for each choice (Ingroup, Outgroup, and Differential).
+For instance, matrix #3 is Type C with a Differential choice since (1) the maximum rewards exceed maximum penalties and (2) participants must decide between outcomes than impact a fellow ingroup member (top row) or an outgroup member (bottom row).

-Figure 2.
+Figure 4.
 A typical outcome of the minimal group paradigm.
 Choice types are displayed on the x-axis and the average term number is displayed on the y-axis.
 The dashed line at 7.5 represents the maximally fair decision across all choice types.
 For differential choices (pink), values above 7.5 reflect greater in-group favoritism.
 For instance, a value of 9.5 for differential choices indicates that, on average, participants choose terms positioned around 9 or 10, thereby prioritizing in-group favoritism over fairness.